oracle/opengrok/docker/README.md

 `URL_ROOT` | `/` | Override the sub-URL that OpenGrok should run on.
 `WORKERS` | number of CPUs in the container | number of workers to use for syncing (applies only to setup with projects enabled)
 `AVOID_PROJECTS` | empty | run in project less configuration.
 Set to non empty value disables projects.
+`REST_PORT` | 5000 | TCP port where simple REST app listens for GET requests on `/reindex` to trigger manual reindex.
+`REST_TOKEN` | None | if set, the REST app will require this token as Bearer token in order to trigger reindex.

 To specify environment variable for `docker run`, use the `-e` option, e.g. `-e SYNC_PERIOD_MINUTES=30`